How to Access Your PSAT Scores

 For more information regarding the National Merit Scholarship Program

-Please be sure to complete the accommodation consent request and return to the testing coordinators by August 21, 2020, in PH226.
-This must be processed by this time for CollegeBoard to approve your school based accommodations.
-Requests after this date may not be processed and students will test without school based accommodations.
+Please be sure to complete the accommodation consent request and return to Ms. Messenger by August 17th, 2021, in PH 225.
+This must be processed by this time for CollegeBoard to approve your school-based accommodations.
+Requests after this date may not be processed and students will test without school-based accommodations.
 Consent Form

 If you have already applied for accommodations with CollegeBoard, you do not need to apply again, you retain the accommodations until one year after graduation date.
 However, if your accommodations change, it is YOUR responsibility to complete a new form and resubmit in plenty of time..